TobiaszCudnik/taskbot/www/pages/content/signup.md

 #### Congratulations!

-You've been invited to the private beta of **TaskBot.app**.
+You've been invited to the **TaskBot.app** private beta.

 Once the account is created, the syncing starts immediately.
-Most of the features like labels, lists and colors are also set up automatically It's recommended to follow a couple of simple manual steps from the [How To page](/howto)
+Most of the features like labels, lists and colors are also set up automatically, although it's recommended to finish the setup by following a couple of manual steps form the [How To page](/howto).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4ODE5Mjk3NSwyMDk4ODA3Nzk2XX0=
+eyJoaXN0b3J5IjpbLTExMzg1NzkyMjQsMjA5ODgwNzc5Nl19
 -->